lshillman/Team-Rocket-s-Climate-Change-App/README.md

 Or that you, a wealthy private individual with disproportionate access to planetary resources, can use to determine whether you could fund such an endeavor out of your personal coffers.

-This is ~~based on~~ _inspired by_ work by Project Hyperion, a two-year study on the feasibility of a crewed interstellar flight.
+This is ~~based on~~ _inspired by_ work by [Project Hyperion](https://en.wikipedia.org/wiki/Project_Hyperion_(interstellar)), a two-year study on the feasibility of a crewed interstellar flight.
 Project Hyperion's math was not entirely grokkable for us given our timeframe to develop this, so we have greatly simplified the calculations.

 Our learning objectives here were to get comfortable working with third-party APIs.
 Along the way, we lost most our hair due to CORS errors.
 But we're better now.